freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-j.md

 ---
 # --description--

-More complex conditinal statements might include multiple conditions.
+More complex conditional statements might include multiple conditions.
 That is why logical operators are used to combine multiple conditions.
 The logical operators are `&&`, `||` and `!` which are used to represent `and`, `or` and `not` respectively.

 The logical operator `||` is used to combine two boolean conditions.
 It returns `true` if at least one of the conditions is `true`.
 Otherwise, it returns `false`: